 If you recently became one of the more than half a million Americans who declare bankruptcy each year, chances are you are counting the days until your bankruptcy disappears from your credit report or even wondering how to remove a bankruptcy from your credit report early.

 The truth is bankruptcies are tough to get rid of before their “expiration date.”
 That applies if the agency reported it correctly.

-How long does a bankruptcy stay on my credit report?
+How long does a bankruptcy stay on your credit report?

 In order to file for a Chapter 7 bankruptcy, you must be able to meet certain requirements.
 Those are regarding income and past history with bankruptcy.